metalandcoffee/metal-plays-api/README.md

 The Metal Plays BFF layer serves as a dedicated and simplified access point for a Spotify user's currenty playing and recently played tracks.

-This BFF uses the Spotify API and the Authorization Code workflow to prompt the user for authorization and access before making the `api/played` and `api/current` endpoint available.
+This BFF uses the Spotify API and the Authorization Code workflow to prompt the user for authorization and access before making the `played` and `current` endpoint available.

 ### Scratch Notes